ton-offline-storage/address-generator/README.md

 Download binary (`cpu-generator`) for your platform from latest [release](https://github.com/ton-offline-storage/address-generator/releases) and run it in terminal, follow instructions.

 ### GPU Generator
 Make sure you have NVIDIA GPU in your system.
-Optionally, update your GPU [driver](https://nvidia.com/drivers).
+You may need to update your GPU [driver](https://nvidia.com/drivers).
+Driver `555.*` or later is required

 Download binary (`gpu-generator`) for your platform from latest [release](https://github.com/ton-offline-storage/address-generator/releases).
 Run it in terminal, follow insturctions.